 Install .NET Framework 3.5 using the Server Manager

-Go down to Specify an alternate source path and enter <media drive>sourcessxs as the path.
+Go down to Specify an alternate source path and enter this in the path:

 Enter the source path.
 This should be the Windows media path.